openpunkart/punkart.blocks.bodies/README.md

 comments_url: https://old.reddit.com/r/CryptoPunksDev/comments/pjl8vw/am_i_allowed_to_create_and_sell_my_own_cryptopunks/
 -->

 ### Q: Are only the V2 [Crypto] Punks the "Official" [Crypto] Punks?
 What about V1?
 Or More Punks?
 Or Phunks?
-Or X-Punks?
+Or X Punks?
 Or Wunks?
 Or Bunks?
 Or Zunks?

-**A**   Public Service Announcement - Yes, all punks are good punks -  even if the Larva Labs crypto bros / fraudsters claim only its own exclusive (token) collection is "official" punk.
+**A:**   Public Service Announcement - Yes, all punks are good punks -  even if the Larva Labs crypto bros / fraudsters claim only its own exclusive (token) collection is "official" punk.

 On Jan/25th, 2022 the Larva Labs crypto bros / fraudsters - Matt Hall and John Watkinson -  posted: